o365hq/o365hq.com/content/blog/Microsoft 365 Business.md

 ### Work better together

-Work better together with Microsoft Teams and collaborate as a group with coworkers, customers, and suppliers.
+Work better together with Microsoft Teams and collaborate as a group with co-workers, customers, and suppliers.
 Microsoft Teams is ideal for working in a group.
 Typically, group members have trouble keeping track of all the various threads.
 It gets hard to track this over email.
 Also, the documents are scattered.